-This CPS provides the practices for issuance of all Certificates, including Root Certificates, Sub-CA Certificates and Subscriber Certificates, including Organization Validated (OV) TLS, as well as Mailbox-Validated and Sponsor-Validated S/MIME Certificates.
+This CPS provides the practices for issuance of all Certificates, including Root Certificates, Sub-CA Certificates and Subscriber Certificates, including Organization Validated ("OV") TLS Server Certificates, as well as Mailbox-validated and Organization-validated S/MIME Certificates.
 This CPS further defines the practices relating to Certificate lifecycle services, such as issuance, management, and revocation, as well as details relating to other business, legal, and technical matters.